Third-person shooter: Pseudo-3D shooters

-Early arcade shooters with a pseudo-3D third-person behind-the-back perspective include Nintendo's Radar Scope (1979), Atari's Tempest (1981), Nihon Bussan's Tube Panic (1983), Sega's Space Harrier (1985), Atari's Xybots (1987), and Square's 3-D WorldRunner (1987) and JJ (1987).
+Early arcade shooters with a pseudo-3D third-person behind-the-back perspective include Nintendo's Radar Scope (1979), Atari's Tempest (1981), Nichibutsu's Tube Panic (1983), Sega's Space Harrier (1985), Atari's Xybots (1987), and Square's 3-D WorldRunner (1987) and JJ (1987).
 Third-person shooters for home computers include Dan Gorlin's Airheart (1986) and Paul Norman's Beyond Forbidden Forest (1986).

 Konami's run & gun shooter Contra (1987) featured several third-person shooter levels where the player trudges through indoor enemy bases.
 Konami's Devastators (1988) is a third-person shooter where, rather than moving forward automatically, the player walks forward by holding the Up direction, as the background slowly scales toward the screen.
 Devastators also featured various obstacles that could be used to take cover from enemy fire, as well as two-player cooperative gameplay.
 A similar shooter released that same year was Cabal (1988), which inspired many of its own "Cabal clones", such as NAM-1975 (1990) and Wild Guns (1994).
 Sega's Last Survivor (1988), released for arcades and then ported to the FM Towns and FM Towns Marty, featured eight-player deathmatch, a third-person perspective, and split-screen multiplayer.